floragunncom/search-guard-docs/_docs/kibana_installation.md

 Copryight 2016-2017 floragunn GmbH
 -->

-# Installing Search Guard with Kibana
+# Installing the Search Guard Kibana plugin

 Search Guard is compatible with [Kibana](https://www.elastic.co/products/kibana){:target="_blank"} and you can use nearly all features of Search Guard with Kibana, including SSO with Kerberos and JWT and DLS/FLS.